pieces-app/opensource/gsoc/participation-guide.md

   - Copilot fix
   - Copilot Ask
 - Add Pieces core functionality
-  - Search
+  - Search between different saved snippets
-  - Saving
+  - Saving assets/code snippets
-  - Start
-  - Assets
+  - Assets list and database management

 ### [Drag & Drop IntelliJ Project](https://github.com/pieces-app/IntelliJ-Drag-and-Drop-List)

-Drag and drop plugin allowing for additional functionality around dragging and dropping different asset types for custom IntelliJ plugins.
+A feature plugin for other JetBrains/Intellij developers to use and add into their project, that shows why we needed this functionality for the Pieces Intellij Plugin, and how it can be added into their projects.
+This Drag and drop plugin allowing for additional functionality around dragging and dropping different asset types for custom IntelliJ plugins.
+There is documentation improvements needed, CI/CD pipelines and plenty more outside of the inital ideas listed below.

 - **Skills Required:**